Need a Doctor during a Typhoon? Your Practical Guide

 Tip: Follow the news online, TV or the radio for government updates (usually every 30-60 minutes) on extreme weather and the public services available.

-Costs: Unlike private sector, there is no surcharge for procedures carried out during a typhoon or rainstorm.
+Costs: Unlike the private sector, there is no surcharge for procedures carried out during a typhoon or rainstorm.

 Public Hospital Authority (HA) Hospitals

 Hospitals will remain open during a T8+ signal or black rainstorm warning.
-Because of the safety concerns surrounding staff travelling to work, they may be on limited staff so may only be able to provide essential services.
+Because of the safety concerns surrounding staff traveling to work, they may be on limited staff so may only be able to provide essential services.

 Going into labour in a typhoon or rainstorm

 Just like the rest of the hospital, public maternity wards will remain open for business.
 Keep in mind that public transit will be down and taxis and private options like Uber may be slower than usual.